USMAN-FAIZYAB-KHAN/Django-Delights/README.md

 - **Class-Based Views (CBVs)** ⚡:
   - Cleaner, reusable view logic for all CRUD operations.
   - Enhanced maintainability and efficiency.

-- **Dynamic Templates** 🖌:
-  - Responsive templates for an intuitive user experience.
+- **Ingredient-to-Menu Mapping** 🧾:
+  - Specify the ingredients required for each menu item.
+  - Track quantities of ingredients for accurate inventory management.

 - **Real-Time Data Tracking** 📊:
   - Track purchase costs and inventory levels instantly.